SebastiaanVryens/Offline-Multi-language-Real-time-Speech-to-text/README.md

 ## Overview

 There are two variations:
-- **Threaded version** — communicates with a C# program via an inter-process pipeline
+- **Threaded version**, communicates with a C# program via an inter-process pipeline
-- **Standalone version** — a simple Python script that runs independently
+- **Standalone version**, a simple Python script that runs independently

 > **Recommendation:** Use CUDA if possible.
 CPU inference works but is significantly slower.